Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
 2. As the Catch the Beat World Cup features no formal referee, **both team captains are expected to referee the match by themselves from inside the multiplayer lobby**.
 If there are any suspected irregularities during the run of the match, the concerned team captain may file a report in the discussion thread which will be investigated by the Tournament Management in due time.
 3. Map banning **does not apply** in the entirety of the tournament.
-4. Each team must have 3 players for each map.
+4. Each team must have three players for each map.
 They can be exchanged freely after a map is concluded.
 5. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
 6. Each captain must use the `!roll` command once in `#multiplayer`.
    - The captain with the higher roll decides which team **picks** first.